 PhD programs are generally organized somewhat earlier, with the Australian Postgraduate Award deadline of October 31 being a hard limit forcing students to at least choose what University they are going to do their degree at, which may also involve getting a feel for the kind of research they'd like to do.
 Once you are accepted for a PhD programme, if you are co-supervised by someone at the AAO you can then apply for one of the AAO top-up scholarships (worth $5000 per year for 3 years).
 The deadline for these is 15 March.

 Please feel free to contact us here at the AAO to discuss your interests, concerns or problems.
-You can either contact a prospective supervisor directly, or make contact through Andrew Hopkins, the AAO's Head of AAT Science.
+You can either contact a prospective supervisor directly, or make contact through Andrew Hopkins, the AAO's Head of Research and Outreach.